Back to Blog

 You need a NIF in Portugal to open a bank account or conduct any other financial activity in Portugal, like signing an employment contract, renting a house, paying taxes, doing your tax return, and buying real estate.

-We recommend getting a NIF as soon as possible before or after relocating to Portugal as soon as possible.
+We recommend getting a NIF as soon as possible before or after relocating to Portugal.
 We can help you get your NIF remotely.
-All you have to do is fill out this online form, and in two to three weeks, we’ll send your NIF straight to your inbox.
+All you have to do is fill out this online form; in two to three weeks, we'll send your NIF straight to your inbox.

-When you’re signing up for a bank account and providing your NIF, the bank will use this information to determine whether you are a US taxpayer and if so, they will report your account information to the IRS as required by FATCA.
+When you're signing up for a bank account and providing your NIF, the bank will use this information to determine whether you're a US taxpayer, and if so, they will report your account information to the IRS as required by FATCA.

 We can also help you open a Portuguese bank account from anywhere in the world with one of Portugal’s leading banks.